D8-X/d8x-cli/README.md

 ```

 The `setup` command is an aggregate of multiple individual subcommands such as
-`provision`, `configure`, `swarm-deploy`, etc. Setup will walk you through
+`provision`, `configure`, `swarm-deploy`, etc. Setup command will walk you
-entire process of provisioning servers and deploying all the services.
-See `d8x
+through entire process of provisioning servers and deploying all the services.
-setup --help` for more information and available `setup` subcommands.
+See `d8x setup --help` for more information and available `setup` subcommands.

 #### Provisioning and Configuration
 Setup will start with provisioning servers with terraform and configuring them